-- Cost benefit analysis for example installation costs, maintenance and potential repairs. - Design considerations document design issues and lessons learnt from installations - Species selection which species on existing installation have been most resilient to local conditions. - Stormwater analysis analyse the benefits of retention the stormwater greening of sites such as the Conservatorium of Music and Domain car park. - Social benefits does having a green roof or wall provide positive benefits to those using the space?
+- Cost benefit analysis for example installation costs, maintenance and potential repairs. - Design considerations document design issues and lessons learnt from installations - Species selection which species on existing installation have been most resilient to local conditions. - Stormwater analysis analyse the stormwater retention benefits and potential nutrient runoff from green roofs and walls. - Social benefits does having a green roof or wall provide positive benefits to those using the space?
 This research is likely to be better informed through a preconstruction and post-construction process, rather than attempting research on GRW already installed.